heureka/inflection/README.md

 Based on original work by [Pavel Sedlák](http://www.pteryx.net/sklonovani.html), Tomáš Režnar.

-This library is about 6 times faster then first Heureka implementation and 9 times faster then the original implementation.
+This library is about 6 times faster than first Heureka implementation and 9 times faster than the original implementation.

 Links
 -----